 - 1. Bachelor-1 and Bachelor-2 examinations are in writing and/or by practical exercise. - 2.
 Bachelor-3 examinations are in writing and/or oral and/or by practical exercise. - 3.
 In the education block of an education unit that is concluded with a separate examination (excluding seminars), assignments can be handed in or partial tests can be taken until at the latest one week before the examination takes place. - 4.
-The result of the whole of the partial tests can be included in the determination of the final result for Bachelor-1 or Bachelor-2 courses for a maximum of 40%.

-- It is not allowed to require a minimum grade to be obtained for partial tests of a Bachelor-1 or Bachelor-2 course. - 6.
+The result of the whole of the partial tests can be included in the determination of the final result for Bachelor-1 or Bachelor-2 courses for a maximum of 30%. - 5.
+It is not allowed to require a minimum grade to be obtained for partial tests of a Bachelor-1 or Bachelor-2 course. - 6.
 A minimum grade to be obtained can be required for a partial test of a Bachelor-3 course.
 This grade should not be higher than 4.5. - 7.
 A minimum grade to be obtained can be required for an examination of a course with partial tests.
 For Bachelor-1 and Bachelor-2 courses this grade should not be higher than 4.5.
 For Bachelor-3 courses this grade should not be higher than 5.5. - 8.
 Oral examinations can never determine more than 50% of the result of an education unit. - 9.
 Group assignments can never determine more than 30% of the result of a Bachelor-1 or Bachelor-2 course, and 50% of the result of a Bachelor-3 course. - 10.
 In derogation of the previous subsection, the result of a bachelor-3 seminar is individually determined based on groupwork and / or individual work.
 Written examinations can never determine 100% of the result of a seminar. - 11.
-To prevent fraud, multiple-choice examinations are offered in at least two versions. - 12.
+To prevent fraud, the answer options and/or questions in digital multiple choice examinations are, where possible, shown in random order.
+Multiple-choice examinations administered on paper are offered in at least two versions. - 12.
 Any exceptions to the rules set out in the previous subsections must be approved in advance by the Programme Director. - 13.
 If the Programme Director decides that the method of examination as meant in the previous subsections will be different, students will be informed about this at the latest two months before the examination date. - 14.
 Bonus schemes must be approved in advance by the Programme Director. - 15.
 Students with a disability or chronic illness are offered the opportunity to adapt their studies, as far as reasonably possible, to the restrictions determined by the disability or chronic illness.
-These adaptations will be aligned as far as possible to the individual functional impairment of the student, but may not change the learning objectives of an education unit or the intended learning outcomes of a programme (see article 3 of these regulations). - Students may request an adjustment of an education unit or the exam of a programme, accompanied by a declaration of a competent authority, to the Examination Board.
+These adaptations will be aligned as far as possible to the individual functional impairment of the student, but may not change the learning objectives of an education unit or the intended learning outcomes of a programme (see article 3 of these regulations).

+Students may request an adjustment of an education unit or the exam of a programme, accompanied by a declaration of a competent authority, to the Examination Board.